2019 Solar Car Regulations

-Please have a careful read of the official 2018 national AIMSC regulations further down the page.
-The Tasmanian competition will run according to these for the most part and teams should become familiar with the entire document.
+Please view and have a careful read of the official 2019 AIMSC model solar car regulations above.
+The Tasmanian competition will run in accordance with these for the most part.

-A few important modifications have however been introduced by the Tasmanian Committee to make the state competition a little easier and cheaper for local schools to get involved.
-Top teams selected to compete at the nationals in Sydney will need to comply with the AIMSC regulations in full.
+A few changes have been introduced by the Tasmanian Committee to make for a simpler state competition.
+Only teams selected to compete at the nationals will then need to comply with the AIMSC regulations in full.

 There is no limit to the number of cars a school can enter.
-The Tasmanian event does not have a maximum of 32 entries and is held on a single day.
+The Tasmanian event does not have a maximum of 32 entries and is held on a single day of competition.
 A group of 2 or more students is permitted to enter multiple cars as long as each entry can be assigned at least one unique student.
 Teamwork and helping one another out is encouraged.

-Teams are not required to submit a multimedia video presentation or be expected to participate in any random interviews at the Tasmanian competition.
-This will only apply to teams selected to attend the national finals.
-A knowledge test questionnaire may however need to be completed and will be marked by an engineer on the committee.
+Teams are encouraged, but not strictly required, to submit a multimedia video presentation, or be expected to participate in any random interviews at the Tasmanian competition.
+This will only apply to teams going on to represent the state at the national finals.
+As an example, please see below for one of the top submissions from a WA team in 2018.

 Teams competing at the Tasmanian event will need to provide a fresh egg and tennis ball for racing.
 The organising committee will have replacement eggs at hand in case there are any driver injuries during the competition.